BrentLab/NetProphet_3.0/README.md

    mv s_np3_sha256.e14c3a078c052932b5e2a840beea1fa5b8798db5668e196d8e297b223b6390d3.sif s_np3.sif
    ```

-## More advanced, install all dependencies
+## More advanced, all dependencies have to be installed
 Refer to this wiki [page](https://github.com/BrentLab/NetProphet_3.0/wiki/Advanced-Installation) for installing NetProphet dependencies